Block Cipher Vs Stream Cipher – the Difference Explained

 Just like its name, the stream cipher encrypts the data in a continuous stream.
 Unlike block ciphers, bit-by-bit encryption happens in Stream ciphers.
 How?

-As each bit is converted to ciphertext, stream ciphers do not have diffusion.
+Stream ciphers do not have diffusion as each bit is converted to ciphertext.
 Hence, hackers can easily break them.
 They can easily add or manipulate a message without being noticed.

-Stream ciphers are ideal for scenarios where the amount of plain text is more and cannot be determined.
+Stream ciphers are ideal for scenarios with more plain text that cannot be determined.

 Some of the best examples of Stream Ciphers are